-Word In Black is led by managing director Liz Dwyer, with support from digital editor Nadira Jamerson, education data journalist Maya Pottiger, health reporter Alexa Spencer, education reporter Rashaad Thomas, health data reporter Anissa Durham, as well as reporters and editors at 10 of the leading Black-owned media properties in the U.S., and a team of subject-matter experts from Local Media Foundation (LMF).
-LMF is a 501 (c)(3) organization focused on helping local media companies reinvent business models for news.
-LMF serves as the manager and fiscal sponsor of Word In Black.
+Word In Black is led by managing director Liz Courquet-Lesaulnier, with support from digital editor Nadira Jamerson, education data journalist Maya Pottiger, health reporter Alexa Spencer, education reporter Aziah Siid, health data reporter Anissa Durham, finance reporter Bria Overs, as well as reporters and editors at 10 of the leading Black-owned media properties in the U.S., and a team of subject-matter experts from Local Media Foundation (LMF).
+Word In Black is a program of LMF, a 501 (c)(3) organization focused on helping local media companies reinvent business models for news.

 Word In Black relies on financial support from the public, charitable foundations, and philanthropists.
 If you believe in our mission, please consider making a donation.
 Any donation amount can help ensure the future of the Black press.

 Thanks to our supporters: